Made for iPhone Hearing Aids

 Catch every gesture and facial expression — from raised eyebrow to ear-to-ear smile.
 High-quality video and a fast frame rate make FaceTime ideal for people who communicate using sign language.
 And because Mac, iPhone, iPad and iPod touch all come equipped with FaceTime, you can talk to iOS and macOS users across the street or across the globe.2

 Messages with iMessage

-Watch movies and podcasts with closed captions.
+Watch movies, TV shows and podcasts with closed captions.
 Just look for the CC icon to buy or rent captioned movies from the iTunes Store or find captioned podcasts in iTunes U. Download straight to your iPad to watch on the go. iOS also supports open captions and subtitles.
 You can even customize captions with different styles and fonts.